|Nutrition Facts (per serving)|

 You can even cook these short ribs from a frozen state without thawing.
 Just turn the slow cooker onto high for an hour, then turn it down to low for the rest of the cooking time.
 The short ribs will turn out perfectly.

-- Place the short ribs in the slow cooker.
-Add the brown sugar, soy sauce, chili garlic sauce, and water.
+Place short ribs in slow cooker.
+Add brown sugar, soy sauce, chili garlic sauce, and water.

-- Cover, and cook on low for 7 to 9 hours, turning once halfway through to ensure all sides of the ribs soak up the sauce.
+Cover and cook on low for 7 to 9 hours, turning once halfway through to ensure all sides of the ribs soak up sauce.

-Important note: If you are cooking frozen ribs that haven't yet been thawed, simply turn the Crockpot to high for the first hour of cooking.
+- If you are cooking frozen ribs that haven't yet been thawed, simply turn the slow cooker to high for the first hour of cooking.
 Then turn it down to low, and proceed with the recipe as directed.

 Did You Know?

-Sriracha hot chili sauce has become extremely popular as of late, seen on restaurant tables and even in school cafeterias all over the country.
+Sriracha hot chili sauce has become extremely popular, seen on restaurant tables and even in school cafeterias all over the country.
 It's an amazing condiment, but chili garlic sauce also needs to gets its due.

 You can use it in sauces, marinades, soups, stews.
 You can blend it into wet rubs and pastes.
 It adds a nice little punch to almost any Asian dish, from stir-fries to casseroles.
-If your kids are spice-averse, start with small amounts, but sometimes instead of reaching for the Tabasco Sauce or Sriracha (both great choices!), also keep a jar of chili garlic sauce on hand.
+If your kids are spice-averse, start with small amounts.
+Sometimes, instead of reaching for the Tabasco Sauce or Sriracha, keep a jar of chili garlic sauce on hand instead.